shahtuyakov/Imigration-client/application_documentation /client.md

 - Terms & Privacy Policy - user can view the terms and privacy policy
 - App Tutorial/Onboarding Screens - user can view the app tutorial and onboarding screens

-Each screen should follow iOS design guidelines and support both light and dark modes.
+Each screen should follow iOS and Android design guidelines and support both light and dark modes.
 The documentation also mentions that the app should have a clean, professional aesthetic with intuitive navigation and accessibility compliance.

 Project Architecture & Structure src/